kingd/looper/README.md

 current time is near the edges of the song.
 Thats why it will be temporary disabled when the Looper is in control of the playback.

-Rhythmbox also changes to next song if the song is less than 3 seconds before the end.
+Rhythmbox changes to next song if the song is less than 3 seconds before the end.
 Therefore those last 3 seconds wont be available for looping.

-Tested on Rhythmbox 2.97, 2.99.1, 3.0
+Tested on Rhythmbox 2.97

 ## TODO

-- add preferences for the position of the Looper in the RB UI
+- test on 2.99.1, 3.0 versions
-- when the start slider moves, song should follow and when the end slider moves song should follow minus 2 seconds (so a user can hear where he is in the song)
+- port to Windows/MAC

 ## Author